octopus8/Playpen/Assets/[Playpen]/RTS/Documentation/Main.md

 - "Active Input Handling" in "Project Settings/Player" was set to "Both".

 # Notes
+## My Understanding of ECS
+- ECS stands for Entity Component System.
+- An Entity is a general purpose object.
+It is just an ID.
+- A Component is a data container that holds data.
+It does not contain any logic.
+- A System contains logic that processes entities with specific components.
+- In Unity's ECS, components are structs that implement `IComponentData`.
+- Systems can be implemented as `ISystem` (unmanaged) or `SystemBase` (managed).
+- Systems use queries to find entities with specific components.

+## Scripts
+- All scripts for this project are in the `Playpen\Assets\[Playpen]\Scripts` folder.
+- At the root, the `Scripts` directory contains scripts that contain general app data structures.
+- `Scripts\MonoBehaviours` - Contains scripts that work with MonoBehaviours.
+  - `RTSGame` - Singleton that contains general game data.
+  - `MouseWorldPosition` - Singleton used to get the mouse world position through the single exposed method `GetMouseWorldPosition`.
+  - `UnitSelection` - Singleton that handles unit selection input and updates entities appropriately.
+  - `UnitSelectionUI` - Updates the unit selection UI.
+- `Scripts\Components` - Contains scripts that define components used in ECS.
+  - `DOTSUnit` - Marks an entity as a unit and contains data about the unit.
+  - `DOTSFriendly` - Marks an entity as friendly.
+  - `DOTSZombie` - Marks an entity as a zombie.
+  - `DOTSUnitMover` - Marks an entity as movable and contains data about movement.
+  - `DOTSSelected` - Marks an entity as selectable and contains data about selection.
+  - `DOTSTarget` - Marks an entity as a target and contains data about the target.
+  - `DOTSFindTarget` - Marks an entity as needing to find a target and contains data about the search.
+  - `DOTSShootAttack` - Marks an entity as being able to shoot and contains data about shooting.
+- `Scripts\Systems` - Contains scripts that define systems used in ECS.
+  - `ResetEventsSystem` - Resets events at the end of the frame.
+  - `UnitMoverSystem` - Handles movable entities towards their destination.
+  - `SelectedVisualSystem` - Updates a selectable unit's "selected" visual based on whether it is selected or not.
+  - `FindTargetSystem` - Finds targets for entities that need to find a target.
+  - `ShootAttackSystem` - Handles shooting for entities that can shoot.

 ## Graphics
 - A "DOTS" quality level has been created and is the default quality level for PC.
 - The "DOTS" quality level uses the "DOTS URP Config" render pipeline asset.